python-cmd2/cmd2/docs/api/cmd.rst

     .. attribute:: settable

         This dictionary contains the name and description of all settings available to users.

         Users use the :ref:`features/builtin_commands:set` command to view and modify settings.
 Settings are stored in instance attributes with the same name as the setting.

+    .. attribute:: history

+        A record of previously entered commands.

+        This attribute is an instance of :class:`cmd2.history.History`, and each command is an instance of :class:`cmd2.history.HistoryItem`.